 to explore through group performance presentation and via an essay at the end of the module, the theoretical and practical implications of specific theatre making practices

 By the end of the module you will be expected to:

-Students will receive written feedback on their summative work within the 20-working day University feedback policy, and will receive written feedback on their formative work within 20 working days or sooner, with an option of an individual follow-up meeting if any aspect of the feedback is unclear to the student or if more guidance on interpreting the feedback is requested.
+You will receive written feedback in line with standard University turnaround times, with an option of an individual follow-up meeting if any aspect of the feedback is unclear or if more guidance on interpreting the feedback is requested.
 On this module, formative feedback will be given in teaching sessions for practical work towards the assessment.